 Modafinil or Adrafinil?
 Here’s the Smarter Pick (and Why It Matters)

-When it comes to cognitive enhancers, modafinil and adrafinil often get lumped together — and for good reason.
-Both are known for their wakefulness-promoting effects, and both have roots in the same parent molecule.
-But the reality is that the two substances differ dramatically in effectiveness, safety, regulation, and how well we actually understand their long-term impact.
-If you’re debating between the two, here’s what you need to know — backed by science, not speculation.
+When it comes to cognitive enhancers, modafinil and adrafinil are often grouped together, and for good reason.
+Both promote wakefulness and both originate from the same parent molecule.
+In reality, however, the two substances differ sharply in effectiveness, safety, regulation, and the extent to which their long-term effects are understood.
+If you are deciding between them, here is what you need to know, based on evidence rather than speculation.

 What Are Modafinil and Adrafinil?